 Shareholder Elizabeth Garcia is a world traveler, fluent in three languages--English, Portuguese and Spanish.
-Her travels aid her in understanding how culture and heritage impact the relationships and the workplace.
-In her employment and labor law practice Liz uses this perspective to assist employer clients manage issues and challenges with their employees.
-Knowing each client or litigation matter is unique, Liz combines her broad experience with curiosity, purpose and determination to win to learn about her clients’ corporate culture and challenges.
+Her travels aid her in understanding how culture and heritage impact relationships and the workplace.
+In her employment, human resources and labor law practice Liz uses this perspective to assist employer clients manage issues and challenges with their employees.
+Knowing each client’s human capital needs or litigation matters are unique, Liz combines her broad experience with curiosity, purpose and determination to learn about her clients’ corporate culture and challenges.
 She offers legal solutions to address immediate concerns as well as proactive advice to mitigate future litigation.

-Liz works with both private and public sector employers on a wide variety of issues arising under federal and state employment laws such as anti-discrimination laws, “whistleblower” laws, family leave acts, Fair Labor Standards Act, American with Disabilities Act, National Labor Relations Act, Public Employer-Employee Relations Act, and many others.
+Liz works with private and public sector employers on a wide variety of issues arising under federal and state employment laws such as anti-discrimination laws, “whistleblower” laws, family leave acts, Fair Labor Standards Act, Americans with Disabilities Act, National Labor Relations Act, Public Employer-Employee Relations Act, wage and hour, and many others.
 As a champion of proactive human resources policies, she conducts frequent training sessions for management, supervisors and employees on countless topics, ranging from anti- harassment to wage and hour compliance.
 She also provides guidance on best practices for employee handbooks.

 During her career, Liz has:

-- Litigated and defended public and private entities in harassment, discrimination, whistle blower, equal pay lawsuits and other topics involving civil rights, non-compete, non-solicitation, and other breach of contract claims.
-Negotiated public and private union contracts.
+- Litigated and defended employers in harassment, discrimination, whistle blower, equal pay lawsuits and other topics involving civil rights, non-compete, non-solicitation, and other breach of contract claims.

 - Prosecuted unfair labor practices.

-- Drafted employment agreements for upper level management.
+- Drafted employment agreements for upper level management, including restrictive covenants.

 - Negotiated separation agreements.

-- Counseled entities on day to day labor and employment related issues.
+- Counseled entities on day to day employment and human resources issues.

-- Worked with human resource directors with problem employees, layoff and other complex human resource matters.
+- Worked with human resource directors, vice presidents, presidents, and CEOs with problem employees, layoff and other complex human resource matters.

-For the small business owner, Liz provides counsel on labor and employment issues unique to each company and industry.
+For the small business owner, Liz provides counsel on employment and human resource issues unique to each company and industry.
 She meets her clients “where they are” and helps them make incremental changes to build compliant businesses.